teetotum/react-attached-properties/doc/motivation.md

 # A Concise Pattern for Container-and-Content Elements in React

 Imagine you have to develop a Grid component with React.
-And any arbitrary React component can be used as content for your Grid.
+And any arbitrary JSX element can be used as content for your Grid.
 How do you specify which element goes into which grid cell?

 A common approach is to provide wrapper elements for rows and columns; which often produces lamentably verbose and cluttered markup; and soon clarity goes out the window.